percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 To see the details of the agents running, do the following:

-1. Select the node and click OK.
+1. Select the node and click **OK** or **Failed**.
 A page that provides the user with crucial information regarding the total number of agents deployed is displayed.
         ![!image](../../_images/PMM_Inventory_Node_Selection.png)

 2. Click on the down arrow under the Options column for further details about a specific agent.